opentracing/opentracing.io/index.md

 * Yuri Shkuro (@yurishkuro)

 ## Support or Contact
-Open an issue against one of the repositories, or start a discussion in the [Distributed Tracing](https://groups.google.com/forum/#!forum/distributed-tracing) Google group.
+* Open an issue against one of the repositories, or
+* Start a discussion in the [Distributed Tracing](https://groups.google.com/forum/#!forum/distributed-tracing) Google group, or
+* Ask a question in the chat room https://gitter.im/opentracing/public